-When you arrive in the department, you will be met by a qualified practitioner or healthcare assistant who will ask you a few questions, one of which concerns your arrangements for getting home.
+When you arrive in the department, you will be met by a qualified practitioner or health care assistant who will ask you a few questions, one of which concerns your arrangements for getting home.
 You will also be able to ask further questions about the investigation.
-The nurse will ensure you understand the procedure and discuss any outstanding concerns or questions you may have.
-If you have opted for sedation you will not be permitted to drive, and you must have someone with you in the building at all times.
+The practitioner will ensure you understand the procedure and discuss any outstanding concerns or questions you may have.

 You will have a brief medical assessment when a qualified practitioner will ask you some questions regarding your medical condition and any surgery or illnesses you have had to confirm that you are fit to undergo the investigation.